 The service is based around each individual's support needs.
-It provides three levels of service varying from once a month for those tenants who are active and independent, to three times a week for those with moderate support needs, to a daily visit for those who are frail and vulnerable.
 This service is provided by a team of sheltered housing co-ordinators who will ensure the appropriate level of service is maintained to meet the individual's needs.

 Sheltered Housing Schemes consists of flats or bungalows, some of which are grouped around a community room where residents are able to enjoy social activities.
-All properties have an intercom system to enable residents to summon assistance in an emergency.
+All properties have an intercom system either hardwired or life line or pendant to enable residents to summon assistance in an emergency.